-There are many formal and ad hoc information technology committees and workgroups at the University of Maryland.
-The work of these groups is critical to the success of information technology at UM.
-They have fostered communication and collaboration across UM organizations, which have led to the development of common solutions, successful implementations, and the effective adoption of policies, procedures, and information technologies.
+There are many formal and ad hoc information technology committees and workgroups at the University of Maryland, Baltimore.
+The work of these groups is critical to the success of information technology at UMB.
+They have fostered communication and collaboration across UMB organizations, which have led to the development of common solutions, successful implementations, and the effective adoption of policies, procedures, and information technologies.
 By sharing expertise, knowledge, and resources, mutual benefits and success with information technology has been achieved within, and across, organizational boundaries.

 The IT Leaders Committee includes the leader of IT in each school, library, UPI, and CITS.
 This group meets once every three weeks and discusses tactical and operational issues that relate to the campus IT strategic plan as well as to school and department IT projects and activities.
 Current activities and issues, pending implementations, and future plans for the deployment of technologies are the central themes discussed and shared in these meetings.

 The ETC includes a broad cross-section of faculty and staff from the UMB schools, library, and CITS who discuss eLearning and eTeaching techniques, technologies and support issues.
 It is an active group which meets in person once per quarter, or more often as needed, as well as being engaged electronically almost every day.
 Through the work of this committee, faculty needs and issues are more widely communicated and understood, and they influence the priorities and action items in the campus IT plan.
 In addition to the larger committee, there are sub-committees for Blackboard course management and eLearning support; training and development; and, Blackboard administrators and instructional technology support staff.

 Student Information Management System Steering Committee

 The SIMS Steering Committee meets twice per year.
 It identifies needs and priorities for the student information management system.
 The committee reviews the status of priority projects and sets the direction for future activities.